 ☐ Swimwear: tankinis and board shorts are a great option

 ☐ T-shirts/tops: 1-2

-☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, location)
+☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, and location)

-☐ Wetsuit booties and/or neoprene, wool or synthetic socks (for wearing inside your river shoes)
+☐ Wetsuit booties and/or neoprene, synthetic or wool socks (for wearing inside your river shoes)

 ☐ Fleece top & bottom

 ☐ Warm hat and gloves: synthetic or wool